woodstone121/DeepCore/_posts/2017-07-28-Searching_for_Cars.md

 With the end goal of being able to successfuly count the amount of cars in a given image, I was given two different approaches to compare.
 One model would be created using object detection, and the other, semantic segmentation.

-The output images of the models are very different, with the object detection network placing bounding boxes around the objects, and the segmentation model proudcing an image with white blobs.
+The output images of the models are very different, with the object detection network placing bounding boxes around the objects, and the segmentation model producing an image with white blobs.
 This can be problematic when trying to compare the two.
 Normal methods like Intersection over Union (IoU) don't work the same way when used with detection and segmentation, so I had to come up with different ways to measure the model accuracy so we could compare different model types.
 The object detection model will give an exact number of bounding boxes that it found in an image, but my big question is how can I accurately quanitify the results from a segmentation inference image?

 ## DetectNet